 10 Common WordPress Mistakes

-Choosing the wrong platform
+Choosing the Wrong Platform

-People often get confused between self-hosted WordPress and free WordPress.com.
+People often get confused between self-hosted WordPress and free WordPress.com platform.
 It is a common WordPress mistake made by people while choosing the correct platform for them.
 Sometimes people just want to create a simple personal blog but are outraged by the recurring cost of self-hosted WordPress.
 And, those who are willing to grow their business through their website are compelled to stay within the limited features provided by WordPress.com.

-Both of them has their own pros and cons which make it difficult to choose the correct one.
-So, to not get into this fuss, it is extremely crucial to know the difference between the two of them and the correct one for your WordPress blog.
-If you are a personal blogger who doesn’t care about making money from their sites, then go with WordPress.com.
+Both of them has their own pros and cons which makes it a little confusing for the new users.
+So, to not get into this fuss, it is extremely crucial to know the difference between the two of them and choose the correct one for your WordPress blog.
+If you are a personal blogger who doesn’t really care about making money from their sites, then we suggest you go for WordPress.com.
 And, if you are a blogger trying to make blogging your career, then you should choose self-hosted WordPress.

-There are few things you need to ensure before switching your WordPress themes.
+There are a few things you need to ensure before switching your WordPress themes.
 This will help you choose a better theme for your WordPress website.

-Failing to back up your site
+Failing to Back Up your Website

 And, not to forget, installing effective plugins can lead to increasing your website traffic.

 Comments left on your WordPress blog offer you a great opportunity to engage with your audience.
 That is why failing to keep track of comments on your website might not be quite beneficial for the growth of your website.
 It is one of the most common WordPress mistakes committed by many WordPressers.